 There are so many other activities in Franschhoek that unfortunately are overlooked as many of the tour operators focus solely on the wine farms experience and wine tastings.

 When one goes on vacation, there are always a few moments and places that are imprinted in your memory, and that you will take with you when you have departed.
 This is the gift which is given by the destination to you.
 There are many things which make up these memories.

-These were mine when visiting Franschhoek:
+These were my favorite things do do when visiting Franschhoek:

-This is one of the main attractions in Franschhoek and is a beautiful monument located right at the end of the main road of the town.
+The Huguenot Memorial is one of the main attractions in Franschhoek and is a beautiful monument located right at the end of the main road of the town.

-- There is a huge garden surrounding the monument, and also a museum on the grounds of the monument.
+- There is a huge garden surrounding the monument, and also a museum on the grounds of the Huguenot monument.
 The museum is fairly small and to the point.

 - There is another museum situated right opposite the monument which is relatively the same size as the other.
 However, this museum goes deeper into the history of the town in ancient times.

 - Viewing the pieces in the museum was truly interesting and the video that played was very informative as well.

 - There are various boutiques and tiny shops where one can shopping for clothes, souvenirs and even reclaimed oak wood products etc in the main part of Franschhoek Village.

 - We took a drive out to Stellenbosch one day and it was totally worth it as there are more shops to choose from and it is also less costly.
 However if we have to choose between Franschhoek or Stellenbosch as a vacation destination, Franschhoek will always be our first choice.